 The velocity $\mathbf{v}_{i,j,t}$ for joint $j$ of person $i$ in frame $t$ is calculated as:

-This approach captures the movement and change in position of each selected joint between consecutive frames, providing velocity features despite the absence of continuous person tracking.
 Fig. 3 shows visualization of how velocity is calculated from key-point movements.
 We calculate the velocity for all selected joints with their respective weights, and this process is repeated for all consecutive frames in the video.

 Finally after velocities have been calculated for every frame, we take the mean and maximum velocities across all frames of a video.
 Further, we calculate the amount of variance in the velocity data.
 The final output is a 1-D vector containing the mean, maximum and variance values.